-Your First Settlement Offer Might Be Low
+Your First Settlement Offer May Be Low

-If your claim was not denied, you might be offered a low ball settlement.
+If your claim was not denied, you might be offered a lowball settlement.
 Usually, this won’t cover even a fraction of your losses.
 As you are offered this, you may be told that:

 - It is the best deal available

 - If you don’t accept you might risk everything

 - Anything else is beyond their authority